Skip to main content

 This will open the existing Course Form.
 When you have finished filling out the form, click "Start Workflow" at the bottom to begin the governance process.

-All undergraduate students are required to fulfill a Context & Perspectives requirement by taking one course in each of six C&P themes.
+All undergraduate students are required to take one course in each of six Context & Perspectives themes.
 C&P designations can only be added to arts & sciences courses and each course can only carry a single C&P designation.

 Program Requirements